Economy of Venezuela: 1999–2013

-2013–present
+2013–2020

 According to the misery index in 2013, Venezuela ranked as the top spot globally with the highest misery index score.
 The International Finance Corporation ranked Venezuela one of the lowest countries for doing business with, ranking it 180 of 185 countries for its Doing Business 2013 report with protecting investors and taxes being its worst rankings.
 In early 2013, the bolívar fuerte was devalued due to growing shortages in Venezuela.
 The shortages included necessities such as toilet paper, milk and flour.
 Shortages also affected healthcare in Venezuela, with the University of Caracas Medical Hospital ceasing to perform surgeries due to the lack of supplies in 2014.
 The Bolivarian government's policies also made it difficult to import drugs and other medical supplies.
 Due to such complications, many Venezuelans died avoidable deaths with medical professionals having to use limited resources using methods that were replaced decades ago.

 In 2014, Venezuela entered an economic recession having its GDP growth decline to −3.0%.
 Venezuela was placed at the top of the misery index for the second year in a row.
 The Economist said Venezuela was "probably the world's worst-managed economy".
 Citibank believed that "the economy has little prospect of improvement" and that the state of the Venezuelan economy was a "disaster".
 The Doing Business 2014 report by the International Finance Corporation and the World Bank ranked Venezuela one score lower than the previous year, then 181 out of 185.
 The Heritage Foundation ranked Venezuela 175th out of 178 countries in economic freedom for 2014, classifying it as a "repressed" economy according to the principles the foundation advocates.
 According to Foreign Policy, Venezuela was ranked last in the world on its Base Yield Index due to low returns that investors receive when investing in Venezuela.
 In a 2014 report titled Scariest Places on the Business Frontiers by Zurich Financial Services and reported by Bloomberg, Venezuela was ranked as the riskiest emerging market in the world.
 Many companies such as Toyota, Ford Motor Co., General Motors Company, Air Canada, Air Europa, American Airlines, Copa Airlines, TAME, TAP Airlines and United Airlines slowed or stopped operation due to the lack of hard currency in the country, with Venezuela owing such foreign companies billions of dollars.
 Venezuela also dismantled CADIVI, a government body in charge of currency exchange.
 CADIVI was known for holding money from the private sector and was suspected to be corrupt.